RetroPie/RetroPie-Docs/docs/MSX.md

 By default the exit key in the emulator is ``Alt-F4``

 ### Setting default screen on MSX2+ and TurboR machines
 By default MSX2+ and TurboR machines will start with a screen type which is incompatible with lots of European software.
 Typically resulting in errors such as ``Syntax error in 10`` when starting disk or cassette based games.
-This is because the software is trying to change the width of the screen to something incompatible with the current screen type selected.
+This is typically because the software is trying to change the width of the screen to something incompatible with the current screen type selected.
 The solution is to start the emulator to a MSX BIOS Ok prompt.
 This can be done when a game fails to start and gives you an Ok prompt, or you can start the emulator outside of RetroPie as shown above.

 At the MSX BIOS Ok prompt (not the openMSX command prompt), type the following;